 Our focus in this paper is to accelerate the far and near field interaction computations.
 The self-interaction computations are minimally optimized.
 After applying all of the optimizations proposed in this paper, one can observe from Table \ref{tab:poi1} that the self-interaction evaluation cost becomes a bottleneck of the algorithm.
-We note that this cost can be reduced dramatically by precomputing a large number of specialized quadrature rules (see \cite{bremer1,bremer2}).
+As is noted in Remark \ref{rem:self_precomp}, this cost can be reduced dramatically by precomputing a large number of specialized quadrature rules.

 In the computation of near field interactions, we use the most naive scheme, i.e., adaptive subdivision, for resolving the nearly-singular integrand, and we anticipate that the cost can be further reduced with the use of more advanced methods (see, for example, \cite{anderson}).
 The techniques proposed in this paper are compatible with other schemes for the computation of near field and self-interactions.